8fold/site-joshbruce.com/content/public/essays-and-editorials/finances/investment-policies/content.md

 - If `ta` ever falls below `f`; all assets should be converted to cash to maintain as much capital as possible.
 - Regarding `m`:
 	- If `m` is 0, risk is considered intolerable.
-	- If `m` is less than 1, risk is possibly, however, the risk account balance will never exceed the safety account balance (`f`).
+	- If `m` is less than 1, risk is tolerable, however, the safety account balance (`f`) will always be greater than the risk account balance (`x`).
 	- Calculating `m` can be a shot in the dark or a rule of thumb is offered: `m = 1 / max. drawdown`.
-If you believe (or have data support) that your portfolio will have a maximum drawdown of 20 percent, for example: `5 = 1 / 0.20`.
+If you believe (or have data to support) that your portfolio will have a maximum drawdown of 20 percent, for example: `5 = 1 / 0.20`.
 (See [Investopedia](https://www.investopedia.com/terms/c/cppi.asp) article.)

 The **while you're at it** strategy presumes you will either be putting money into or taking money out of your portfolio (see [Nerd Wallet](https://www.nerdwallet.com/article/investing/rebalance-portfolio-strategies) article).
 When you do, use that as a rebalancing opportunity, even though rebalancing is not the goal.